sheldonucr/ee260_lab/lab1/README.md

 _**Fig. 4.
 New Cellview**_

-After you click `OK` then schematic design windows open up as seen in in Fig. 5.
+After clicking `OK` then, schematic design windows open up as seen in in Fig. 5.

 ![New Schematic](images/fig5.png)

 _**Fig. 5.
 New Schematic Windows**_

-Here, we need to make sure we use right PDK library.
-From your console window (first launched windows after you typed `cdesginer`), go to Tools -> Technology Manage.
+Here, you need to make sure right PDK library used.
+From your console window (first launched windows after you typed `cdesigner`), go to Tools -> Technology Manage.
 Then you have to choose `SAED_PDK_90` in attachment for your `mylibrary`.

 ![technology manager](images/fig6.png)

 _**Fig. 6.
 Technology Manager**_

-Go to your schematic window, and clock Add > Instance, then select `SAED_PDK_90` for the library and select pmos4t and nmos4t for your p-mos and n-mos Cellview
+Go to your schematic window, and click Add > Instance, then select `SAED_PDK_90` for the library and select pmos4t and nmos4t for your p-mos and n-mos Cellview
 For pmos4t width, assign 0.5um and for n-mos 4t width, assign 0.25um as seen in Fig. 7.
 You can modify these values later with property editor (Edit -> Properties -> Property Editor).

 ![Add instance for p-mos and n-mos](images/fig7.png)